2026 Hands-On Review

 Intra-shot Stability

 We use Scace thermofilters to measure temperature variance during a 30s pull.
-Elite machines maintain ±0.5°C.
+Top machines in our roundup held ±0.5°C.

 02